CharlestonCounty.org

 Pets are welcomed at all "Pet-Friendly" shelters.
 It is important to bring shot records, food, and a crate.
 Pets are not allowed in General Public Shelters unless they are service animals.

-Orange County anticipates opening pet-friendly shelters during an emergency and reminds families to include pets in their hurricane prep plans:
+Charleston County anticipates opening pet-friendly shelters during an emergency and reminds families to include pets in their hurricane prep plans:

-For pet-friendly shelters, individuals are asked to bring a carrier, copy of medical records to ensure pets are current on vaccines, food, water and any necessary medications and identification for the pet.
+For pet-friendly shelters, individuals are asked to bring a carrier, copy of medical records to ensure pets are current on vaccines, food, water, and any necessary medications and identification for the pet.

 You should plan on staying for the duration of the event or until it is safe to leave.